About The Australian Doula College

 Our mission is to deliver the highest standard of training and programs for Doulas and Educators across the globe, to ensure that the rights, choices and empowerment of all people, across all of life’s transitions are upheld, without judgement, with a focus on dignity and love.

 Our vision, is that all people everywhere, no matter their faith, colour or status, receive authentic, non judgemental continuity of care and guidance from a Doula, who champions them and their choices, thus optimising the experience for all involved.

-The Australian Doula College (ADC) is an integrated organisation working in collaboration with Preparing the Way, providing education, support and continuity of care for Birth and End of Life Doulas and anyone needing support through any one of life’s many transitions.
+The Australian Doula College (ADC) is an integrated, collaborative organisation providing education, support and continuity of care for Birth and End of Life Doulas and anyone needing support through any one of life’s many transitions.